bufbuild-ru/docs/docs/generate/overview/index.md

 `protoc`

-`protoc` is the compiler included with [Protocol Buffers](https://protobuf.dev/)—it invokes a set of plugins to generate code or perform other custom tasks.
+`protoc` is the compiler included with [Protocol Buffers](https://protobuf.dev/) — it invokes a set of plugins to generate code or perform other custom tasks.

 input